HaileyLV/PA1489-project/Engineer diary/Hailey Lundkvist Engineering diary.md

 - Text is divided into two parts
     1. My work throughout the weeks
     2. Thoughts about the project and how it went

+**I'll be updating progress, problems I've encountered and solutions along with other things I've learned in this course.**

 ## 1. My work throughout the weeks
 #### Week 35 and 36: